 - Post-expulsion services.
 Counts include the total number of students without disabilities expelled divided into two categories: those who received educational services during the expulsion period and those who did not.

 - Returns to school.
 Counts of expelled students "eligible to return to school" in the given school year are divided into two categories: those who returned to school and those who did not.
 Expelled students are counted as eligible to return in the Expulsion Period Return Year.
 An eligible expelled student is counted as "returned to school" that year if that student is receiving PK-12 educational services after the expulsion expiration date.
 Any expelled student whose "Expulsion Period Return Year" is after his/her "Max Age Year" is not counted as "eligible to return to school."
-See also Return to School after Expulsion.

 - No length of expulsion data are available for 2006-07 which is the year before SDPR and the first year of the ISES Discipline collection.